koompi/koompi.org/content/faqs/conflicts_faqs/conflicts_faqs.en.md

 ```
 sudo pacman-mirrors -f 5
 ```
-After, it has done running, try to update with command `pii -Syyu`.
+After, it has done running, try to update with command `pi -Syyu`.
 {{</ faq >}}

 {{< faq "Conflicting python-pyqt5 and pyqt5-common, How to fix it ?" >}}
-If you run command to update the system and facing erro like below:
+If you run command to update the system and facing error like below:
 ```Text
  :: Synchronizing package databases...
  The core is up to date